osxmidi/LinVst-X/README.md

 LinVst-X usage is basically the same as LinVst except that linvst.so is linvstx.so

+The usual X11 and Wine dev packages and multilib are needed (details are in the LinVst Make Guide https://github.com/osxmidi/LinVst/tree/master/Make-Guide)

 See the convert folder Notes on how to make the linvstx.so renaming conversion utilities.

 The server can be killed when no plugins are loaded.